Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/ThirdPersonCharacterBlueprintVersion/readme.md

 # Explore with a third-person character made entirely with blueprints

 Allows users to explore a city/map from the perspective of a third-person character.
-This sample is a blueprint implementation of the original Third Person Character Controller sample This blueprint version replicates the functionality of the original sample, demonstrating the use of the blueprint system with ArcGIS Maps SDK for Unreal Engine
+This sample is a blueprint implementation of the original Third Person Character Controller sample.
+This blueprint version replicates the functionality of the original sample, demonstrating the use of the blueprint system with ArcGIS Maps SDK for Unreal Engine.

 ## How to use the sample